xdu006/COVID-Variant-Classifier/README.md

 ![image](https://github.com/user-attachments/assets/13f736e9-c464-42fc-9963-a9680be2a622)

 ## Citation
-Please cite if this work is used for research/industrial purposes.
+Please cite this work if used for research/industrial purposes.